cmse822/project-1-team-8/Project1WriteUp.md

 8. How does the measured performance for multiple _N_'s compare to peak?
 Are there any "features" in your plot?
 Explain them in the context of the hardware architecture of your system.
 Include in your write-up a description of your system's architecture (processor, cache, etc.).

+## Part 2: The Roofline Model

+In this part, you will explore the roofline model for analyzing the interplay between arithmetic intensity and memory bandwidth for architectures with complex memory hierarchies.
+Complete the following exercises on the _SAME_ compute architectures that you used in Part 1 above.

+1. Reference the materials on the Roofline Performance model at <https://crd.lbl.gov/divisions/amcr/computer-science-amcr/par/research/roofline/>.
+In particular, look through ["Roofline: An Insightful Visual Performance Model for Floating-Point Programs and Multicore Architectures"](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2008/EECS-2008-134.pdf) and the slides at <https://crd.lbl.gov/assets/pubs_presos/parlab08-roofline-talk.pdf>.
+2. Clone the CS Roofline Toolkit, `git clone https://bitbucket.org/berkeleylab/cs-roofline-toolkit.git`.
+Modify one of the config files in `Empirical_Roofline_Tool-1.1.0/Config` as necessary for the machine you are using.
+3. Run the ERT in serial mode on your local machine.
+Report the peak performances and bandwidths (for all caches levels as well as DRAM).
+Where is the "ridge point" of the roofline for the various cases?
+4. Consider the four FP kernels in "Roofline: An Insightful Visual Performance Model for Floating-Point Programs and Multicore Architectures" (see their Table 2).
+Assuming the high end of operational (i.e., "arithmetic") intensity, how would these kernels perform on the platforms you are testing?
+What optimization strategy would you recommend to increase performance of these kernels?
+5. Address the same questions in (4) for the four kernels given in the Warm-up above.
+6. Compare your results for the roofline model to what you obtained for the matrix-matrix multiplication operation from Part 1.
+How are the rooflines of memory bandwidth related to the features in the algorithmic performance as a function of matrix size?

+To your project write-up, add your plots of the roofline model for the systems you tested, and responses addressing the above questions.

 To your project git repo, commit your code for performing the matrix-matrix multiply performance measurements, the plots of your results, and a brief write-up (in plain text or markdown) addressing the above questions and discussing your results.
 Pay particular attention to the comparison between different architectures and give explanations for them.